eGain/egain-android-messaging/eG-sample-messaging/readme.md

 SDK methods are overloaded for customer and guest mode conversations.
 You can use the appropriate method as per your requirement.

-#### Initialize
+#### Initialize chat
 This method acts as the entry point for the SDK and can be used to initialize the conversation.
-This method will require clientId and clientSecret (see obtaining credentials).
-It will return a boolean indicating whether there is currently a valid session or not.
-If the current session is invalid or has expired, it will validate the clientId and clientSecret, generating a new session if successful.
-A session will remain valid until endConversation() has been called, the agent ends the conversation, or if it expires after its timeout duration.
+This method requires clientId and clientSecret (see obtaining credentials).
+It returns a boolean indicating whether there is currently a valid session or not.
+If the current session is invalid or has expired, it validates the clientId and clientSecret, generating a new session if successful.
+A session remains valid until endConversation() has been called, the agent ends the conversation, or if it expires after its timeout duration.

 #### Customer Mode - Initialize
 ```java